How to Avoid Festival Toilets in 5 Simple Ways in 2026

 – McGoogly on Amazon

-Best festival toilets I’ve ever been to
+Best festival toilets

-All the toilets had been plumbed in and there was a toilet attendant there keeping them clean.
-Electricity for the ladies to straighten their hair and everything.
+The toilets at Lake of Stars Festival in Malawi were definitely some of the best festival toilets I’ve been to.
+The toilets were plumbed in and there was an attendant in there keeping them clean.
+Even electricity for the ladies to straighten their hair and everything.

 Otherwise, it’s got to be VIP.
 The main benefit of going VIP is to get the nice toilets.
 Victorious Festival and Primavera were pretty sweet for that very reason.